sahasrarjn/cs725-2022-assignment/README.md

 - `test.csv` contains same features except `label`

 ## Part 1
-In Part 1, you will implement the neural network, train it using train data and report its performance on dev data.
+In Part 1, you will implement the neural network, train it using the data in `train.csv` and report its performance on dev data in `dev.csv`.

 ### Part 1.A (25 Points)
 Implement the function definitions given in [nn.py](nn.py) to create and train a neural network.
 Run mini-batch gradient descent on Mean Squared Error (MSE) loss function.